IridescentGlow/Redux-ToDoList/ReduxToDo/README.md

 Contributions are welcome!
 If you'd like to improve this project, feel free to fork the repository and submit a pull request.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ## 📧 Contact

-For any inquiries or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or feedback, please reach out to [edible843@example.com](mailto:edible843@example.com).

----
-Made with ❤️ by [Your Name]